Shiya

 How to Pronounce Shiya

 Our model has identified 3 different pronunciations for the name Shiya.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 56.4% confident that Shiya is pronounced as SHEE-uh.
-The next most likely pronunciation is SHAI-uh, at 30.8% confidence.
+Our model is 56.4% confident that Shiya is pronounced as SHEE-uh, which has 2 syllables.
+The next most likely pronunciation is SHAI-uh, at 30.8% confidence, with 2 syllables.

 2